EBNyame/ML/README.md

 # ML
-This repository documents my journey into machine learning, capturing the core concepts, challenges, and lessons learned along the way.
-It traces my path from understanding foundational principles to building my first models, offering a clear progression from beginner to professional.
+This repository documents my journey into machine learning, capturing core concepts, challenges, and lessons learned along the way.
+It traces my progression from foundational principles to building my first models, illustrating a clear path from beginner to professional.